bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 ### Built To Run Anywhere

-Unlike many other asset processors in this space, Bevy Asset V2's [`AssetProcessor`] is intentionally architected to run on any platform.
+Unlike many other asset processors in the gamedev space, Bevy Asset V2's [`AssetProcessor`] is intentionally architected to run on any platform.
 It doesn't use platform-limited databases or require the ability/permission to run a networked server.
 It can be deployed alongside a released app if your application logic requires processing at runtime.

 One notable exception: we still need to make a few changes before it can run on the web, but it was built with web support in mind.